 Accesses to global and shared memory are done via half-warps, i.e. an attempt is made to do all memory accesses in a half-warp simultaneously.
-In that sense, only threads in a half-warp run simultaneously, but the full warp is scheduled to run contemporaneously by the hardware OS, first one half-warp and then the other.
+In that sense, only threads in a half-warp run simultaneously, but the full warp is scheduled simultaneously by the hardware OS.